krakend/krakend-documentation/service-discovery/etcd.md

 # Using etcd to resolve backends
 Once the integration has been enabled, add the following keys in the `backend` section of your configuration.
 The `host` key can be skipped if there is another `host` key in the root level of the configuration.

-- `"sd": "etcd"`: To set service discovery = DNS SRV
+- `"sd": "etcd"`: To set etcd as the service discovery
 - `"host": []`: The list of all the services you want to resolve

 For instance, set the service discovery for an individual backend: